The Payroll Superhero’s Guide to Canadian Payroll Year-End

 How will this impact companies and employees?

 By raising the cost of CPP contributions, it increases the “average lifetime earnings” from 25% to 33.33%.
 Additionally, it is 50% more than what the current maximum retirement pension is.
-Although this increase will take a few years to fully transition, changes will begin in 2019.
+Although this increase will take a few years to fully transition, changes began in 2019.

 As for the YAMPE, these earnings will be taken into account as part of the second additional pensionable earnings.
 The total contribution rate for earnings between YMPE and YAMPE will be 8.0%, which means that the burden will be split as 4.0% for employees and 4.0% for employers.